a-b-street/abstreet/book/src/dev/api.md

     [PermanentMapEdits](https://dabreegster.github.io/abstreet/rustdoc/map_model/struct.PermanentMapEdits.html)
     in JSON format.
 This is the same as the files in `data/player/edits/`.
 The edits will remain as you call `/sim/reset`, but get reset with `/sim/load`.
+  - **GET /map/get-edit-road-command?id=123**: Returns an object that can be modified and then added to map edits.

 ## Working with the map model